agh-reactive/reactive-lab5/README.md

 * **remember about merging solution from lab-4 into this branch**

 In the template, [`ProductCatalog`](https://github.com/agh-reactive/reactive-scala-labs-templates/blob/lab-5/src/main/scala/EShop/lab5/ProductCatalogApp.scala) has been implemented.
 An example of communication with `ProductCatalog` from a different `ActorSystem` using the [receptionist pattern](https://doc.akka.io/docs/akka/current/typed/actor-discovery.html#receptionist) with cluster setup is implemented in [ProductCatalogRemoteTest.scala](https://github.com/agh-reactive/reactive-scala-labs-templates/blob/lab-5/src/test/scala/EShop/lab5/ProductCatalogRemoteTest.scala).
 Product catalog has several responsibilities:
-* storing `Item`s, accordingly to lab4 convention (id as URI), and with number of items in the warehouse
+* storing `Item`s, in accordance with lab4 convention (id as URI), and with number of items in the warehouse
 * searching for items by keywords
     * Example of products: